HexedReaper/reapers-haven/README.md

 ## 5. Be a Decent Human
 No harassment, no spamming, no toxic behavior in the issues tab.
 Keep it technical, keep it focused, and respect the FOSS spirit. (⌐■_■)

+# [♥] Acknowledgments & Credits
+This project stands on the shoulders of some incredible open-source tools:
+* **[Astro](https://astro.build/):** The blazingly fast static site generator powering the core build.
+* **[PageCrypt (by Greenheart)](https://github.com/Greenheart/pagecrypt):** The underlying AES-GCM client-side encryption tool that makes the "Vault" possible.
+Without Samuel Plumppu's CLI rewrite of PageCrypt, this automated pipeline would not exist.
+* **[Original PageCrypt](https://github.com/lupine-dev/PageCrypt):** The original browser-based encryption concept by Max Laumeister.